 Why do Man City relegation odds look tempting right now?

 Let’s face it, the Citizens would usually be much more assured of their Premier League status.
-To put City’s aforementioned relegation price into context, Arsenal – who finished just a single point behind City last season – are currently priced at 2500/1 to go down.
+To put City’s aforementioned relegation price into context, Arsenal – who finished just a single point behind City last season – are currently priced in the thousands to go down.

 So, relatively speaking, why are current Man City relegation odds so low?
 All we know so far is that Man City are charged with 115 counts of financial wrongdoing, and the potential punishments vary.